zfuller5/Blog-1/Blog_5.md

 # Heisman Trophy Predictor
-## Using Data Modeling to predict the Heisman Trophy Winner - Paul, Tab, and Zach
+## Using Data Modeling to predict the Heisman Trophy Winner
+-By Zach Fuller with contributions from Paul Harris and Tab Chapman

 ### Description
 ---